SUSTAINABILITY MYTHS AND MISCONCEPTIONS: TRUE OR FALSE?

 The corporations should be making changes, not consumers…

 Unless we start speaking up, VOTING and making the effort to avoid the damaging practices, it’s very unlikely that these money hungry businesses will care.
+It doesn’t mean that it all lies in your individual actions, but it certainly does mean that we need to think BIG to make this lifestyle something that’s accessible to more than just the privileged.

 You have to be Vegan…